gzip Command in Linux

 gzip -d filename.gz

-Another command that you can use to decompress a Gzip file is gunzip .
-This command is just an alias to gzip -d:
+Another command you can use to decompress a Gzip file is gunzip .
+It works the same as gzip -d:

 gunzip filename.gz